Ektara: Gallery

-Toonba and Alghoza, photo taken in Punjab.

-Photographer labeled photo "Ektara", location unknown.

 The tradition of a holy man with a one-stringed veena was preserved in this 16th-18th century C.E. sculpture of Sage Agastya.
 The instrument has some resemblance to the eka-tantri vina, also one-stringed.

 India, 5th century C.E.
 Ajanta Caves, Cave 17.
 Image of a one-string drone accompanying religious singing.
 The musician plucks an alapini vina, a stick-zither style veena resting on his shoulder.